-This EGG-FREE ROYAL ICING is the perfect icing to decorate your cooking without having to use eggs or even meringue powder!
+This vegan royal icing without eggs is the perfect icing to decorate your cooking without having to use eggs or even meringue powder!

 I talked about this a bit in my Sugar Cookie Post last week, but I have serious envy over those who can decorate beautiful sugar cookies.
 I’m not just talking about covering a cookie with one icing color and adding some sprinkles.
 I’m talking all the piping.
 All the intricate details.
 All the multiple colors.